Skip to main content

 Explore ways to upskill and specialize within this field:

-A Therapeutic Recreation Specialist in the Department of Health and Human Services in the state of Nevada involves coordinating and providing recreation therapy to individuals in clinical, residential, community-based, or correctional environments.
+A Therapeutic Recreation Specialist in the Department of Human Services in the state of Nevada involves coordinating and providing recreation therapy to individuals in clinical, residential, community-based, or correctional environments.
 Key characteristics of this position include creativity, strong interpersonal skills, and a passion for improving the quality of life for patients.
 This role plays a critical part in enhancing mental and physical well-being by designing and implementing therapeutic activities tailored to individual needs.
 By promoting recovery and well-being, this role makes a significant impact on Nevada and its overall community health.

 Salary Range